Kaoutherbo/Practical-exercises-algorithm/README.md

 - **Purpose:** The `insertionSort.c` source file contains the implementation of the `insertionSort` function, which sorts an integer array in ascending order using the insertion sort algorithm.

-- **Contents:** The `insertionSort` function iterates through the array to find the minimum element and swaps it with the element in the current position, gradually building a sorted array.
+- **Contents:** The `insertionSort` function is a simple and efficient sorting algorithm.
+It works by dividing the input array into two parts: the left part, which is initially empty and will gradually be filled with sorted elements, and the right part, which contains the unsorted elements.
+The algorithm iterates through the array to find the minimum element in the unsorted part and swaps it with the element in the current position.
+This process gradually builds a sorted array on the left.

 ### Usage